maniospas/Blombly/docs/setup.md

 Set the number of operating system threads that the virtual machine is allowed to use with the option `--threads <num>` or `-t <num>`.
 If you specify nothing, the maximum amount is used.
-Set to zero threads to compile without executing.

 <br>

 **--norun**

+Set to zero threads to compile without executing.
-You may use the `--norun` option as a shorthand for setting threads to zero, and therefore not executing any produced **.bbvm* file.
-Compilation may still run some code for some preprocessor instructions.
+You may use the `--norun` option as a shorthand for this.
+In this case, only a **.bbvm* file is produced.
+Compilation may still run some tasks needed by preprocessor instructions (such as code that runs in comptime).

 <br>